Special Education Teachers

 Colleen Washburn, MI - A Teacher

-I am thrilled to be entering into my third year as a teacher at the Denver Green School.
+I am thrilled to be entering into my fourth year as a teacher at the Denver Green School.
 I grew up in Michigan and attended Albion College where I obtained my BA in Speech Communications.
 I then attended Rutgers School of Law - Camden where I earned my JD and continued to practice law in Philadelphia and New Jersey.
 After spending time volunteer teaching throughout law school and in my legal career I decided to pursue my passion to become a special education teacher and moved to Colorado where I earned my MAT in Special Education from Metropolitan State.
 While my path to become a teacher may seem unorthodox it has made me a strong advocate and passionate teacher for my students.
 Outside of school I am an avid yogi, hiker and traveler.

 I am thrilled to be entering my sixth year at the Denver Green School and my fourth year as a lead teacher.
 I grew up in Colorado, ventured out to Portland, OR to complete my B.A. in English Literature and Creative Writing from Lewis & Clark College, and completed my Masters in Special Education from Metropolitan State University.
 I come from a family of educators and have worked with students with disabilities for almost ten years in both educational and community-based settings.
 When I am not teaching and taking classes, I enjoy yoga, hiking, or simply relaxing with a cup of coffee and a good book.
 Through my close relationships with students I have learned an immeasurable amount about the power of empathy, self-acceptance, and determination.
 I cannot wait to spend another year growing as a learner and teacher at DGS!

 Lana Von Tersch, Gifted and Talented